-Part 6 Suspension and revocation of registration - individuals suspended automatically under NI 31-103
+Part 6 Suspension and revocation of registration - individuals

 The requirements for surrendering registration and additional requirements for suspending and revoking registration are found in the securities legislation of each jurisdiction.
 The guidance for Part 6 relates to requirements under both securities legislation and NI 31-103.